michelg10/build-a-bot/3 - The Liu Idea Bar.md

 ---

 Now, the user must respond with a "Yes" or a "No".
-We *could* use an Inputs Text block for that, but since we only want the user choosing between a small number of options instead of having the user provide freeform text input, we can use an Inputs block more suited for that instead – Buttons.
+We *could* use a Inputs Text block for that, but since we only want the user choosing between a small number of options instead of having the user provide freeform text input, we can use a Inputs block more suited for that instead – Buttons.

 Buttons is suitable for when there's only a small amount (~2-5) of choices the user can choose.
 Buttons is **especially suitable** when you want the bot to take drastically different actions depending on what the user enters (we'll see why this is soon).